VegaDeftwing/opinionatedeng/opinionatedengrendered.md

 telling us the answer is 2628.
 To make you feel like a bad ass, you actually just wrote code that's equivalent to this math    <p><img src="/svgs/5813d4d5c684befd3f8ae36870630e8b.svg" align=middle width=37.3764666pt height=47.159971649999996pt/></p>   pretty cool right?
 But that's math?
 Who cares?
 Let's do something cool!

 Python code doesn't have to be written in line by line, you can put it an a file and the computer will run that file as a program, so let's do that!
 But to do that we're gonna need something better than a terminal editor or an equivalent to notepad.
 There are actually text editors that make writing code much easier.
-Let's go grab the 'atom' editor.
+Let's go grab the 'Visual Studio Code' editor.
 Hopefully by now you know the command!
-(The name of the package is just `atom`)
+(The name of the package is just `code`)

 super quick detour: while you can open graphical programs though the start menu down in the lower left hand corner just like on Windows, you can actually open a program directly from the terminal.
 Interestingly, this can make a program that opens in a new window a 'child process' of the terminal, which is why we normally don't do this.
 What this normally means is that if you start a program from the terminal - the parent- and then close the terminal, the child process, in this case the graphical program you started, will die too.
-Strangely, atom actually separates itself from it's parent process almost immediately, which is why we can start it from a terminal and then close the terminal and it should stay running. so, let's do that.
+Strangely, VSCode actually separates itself from it's parent process almost immediately, which is why we can start it from a terminal and then close the terminal and it should stay running. so, let's do that.

 ```
 ╭─vega@lyrae ~
-╰─➤ atom
+╰─➤ code
 ```

 and a new window should pop up.
-It'll probably open with a few tabs welcoming you, asking if you want to install a theme, if you are okay sending atom usage info, etc. Uncheck boxes so these don't come up each time and answer questions as you please.
+It'll probably open with a few tabs welcoming you, asking if you want to install a theme, if you are okay sending VSCode usage info, etc. Uncheck boxes so these don't come up each time and answer questions as you please.
 Then, we're going to go up to the top and chose

  `file -> new file`  Then, down at the bottom right of the editor you should see something that says `plain text` click that and a box will appear asking for the name of the language you're working with.
 Obviously chose python.